senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

     - Pre-loads engine resources.
-        - Explicitly calling this method ensures the performance cost is incurred at a predictable time rather than unexpectedly with the first call requiring the resource.
+        - Explicitly calling this method ensures the performance cost is incurred at a predictable time rather than unexpectedly with the first call requiring the resources.

 1. **processRedoRecord**